SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

   </a>
 </p>

-First, we have in the URL a variable named path, which always asked to be tested for LFI.
+First, we have in the URL a variable named path, which always asks to be tested for LFI.
 Also, in the bottom of the page, we can see the name of the file.
-We can "Open Link in New Tab" to take a better look at it.
+I'll click "Open Link in New Tab" to take a better look at it.

 <p align="center">
   <a href="/assets/images/lacasadepapel/Captura19.PNG" class="glightbox">